 Fermentation is a natural way to preserve foods while making them more delicious.
 Many cultures have used fermentation as a preservation method for centuries—see this list of fermented foods from around the world.

 Our fermented foods are simply vegetables, salt, water, and spices.
 We put everything in a barrel and create an anaerobic environment, i.e., devoid of oxygen.
 For pickles, the cucumbers are submerged in water.
 Everything else, like kimchi, kraut and salsa, is covered in the barrel so the vegetables do not come into contact with oxygen.
 And then the process begins.

 Carbohydrates, sugars like glucose, in the vegetables are converted into cellular energy and lactic acid by naturally occurring bacteria in the vegetables.
-For this reason, we can’t use irradiated vegetables.
-(Not like we’d want to!)
+For this reason, we can’t use irradiated vegetables—not that we’d want to!

 Lactic acid is a good bacteria that naturally sours and preserves the vegetables.
 The natural byproducts of fermentation is why our pickle brine is proudly cloudy.
 The correct salt concentration kills bad bacteria and encourages the reproduction of good lactic acid bacteria.

 We ferment our kimchis, krauts and pickles for a few days to a few weeks.
 The length of the fermentation process depends on the temperature, type of vegetable and desired end product.
 Half sour pickles take a few days while very sour pickles can ferment for months.